DutchDevOfficial/MXC_Handbook/MDFiles/AMA/AMA.md

 Don’t be shy!
 Only together we can build the #FutureOfIoT 〽️
 <br><i>Kirill</i>

-### What kind of sensor we could see in the short future, giving more details about things like AI that you have show in the past?
-Any exciting sensor coming or partnership with big sensor company?
+### What kind of sensor we could see in the short future, giving more details about things like ai that you have show in the past? any exciting sensor coming or partnership with big sensor company?
 Any #LoRAWAN compatible sensors can work with M2 Pro.
 Currently, our main focus is on AI Camera (here’s a link for the Devkit, it’s called EdgeX - https://www.matchx.io/edgexdevkit/#edgexdevkit).

 The camera is made with the same philosophy in mind as the M2 Pro - Plug ‘n Play - it means that everyone will be able to set up this camera for their own purposes, simply by scanning the QR code and it will be connected to your DataDash account and M2 Pros around.